Migration Guide

 - Optional

-.holywellrc.jsonfor operational settings (maxLineLength,maxDepth,maxInputSize,strict,recover) - No style toggles (indent/casing/alignment modes)
+.holywellrc.jsonfor operational settings (maxLineLength,maxDepth,maxInputSize,maxTokenCount,dialect,strict,recover) - No style toggles (indent/casing/alignment modes)

 - Deterministic output